sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>graphviz-devil</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Graphviz plugin for renderers based on DevIL
+Short desc    : Graphviz plugin for renderers based on DevIL
 URL          : http://www.graphviz.org/
-Лицензия     : EPL-1.0
+License      : EPL-1.0
-Описание     : Graphviz plugin for renderers based on DevIL.
+Descript     : Graphviz plugin for renderers based on DevIL.
 (Unless you absolutely have
              : to use BMP, TIF, or TGA, you are recommended to use the PNG format instead
              : supported directly by the cairo+pango based renderer in the base graphviz rpm.)
 ```